inkyscope/TidyTuesdayR/README.md

 # datavizRscope
 a personal take for data integrity by repeating, reinforcing, continuing, and refining constantly

+Dear contributors on #Tidy Tuesday[:link:](https://twitter.com/search?q=%23TidyTuesday&src=hashtag_click)

+Since June, I started focusing on my latent interest in R data visualization.
+In particular, a live screen cast on YOUTUBE by David Robinson has brought me to explore different(!) data(beyond iris and mtcars data).
+I found myself tremendously lucky when I was introduced to lots of new packages in R and methods such as lasso regression on text.
+As well, it was intriguing and amazing when he pans out the process to draw insights through a various approach on data.
+However, when it comes to transplanting those processes on my own rstudio, it has been extremely overwhelming to dive into R language, which reminds me of period when I was grappling with English and German.

+At the beginning, it was devastating to juggle all the necessary elements at once to figure out  algorithms, data structures and relevant packages to tidy up and visualize accordingly.
+In the meantime, the live, impromptu screen cast delivered regularly by David Robinson(@drob)[:link:]( https://www.youtube.com/watch?v=dr4qw8o0nYU) encourage me to withstand that frustration and move through it.
+When I watch him initiate what he wants to look for and tackle with his accidental mistakes in the process of tidying data and go through it persistently, finally detect and fix it in a timely manner; double check, triple check, try to find why it doesn't work, what he did wrong, how to fix it, sometimes just divert another way blatantly...

+On top of it, what grabs my interest to keep browsing uploads on #TidyTuesday on Twitter is that some of dedicated contributors encompass such an essential attitude on paying an exhaustive and meticulous attention to details followed by demanding quality work.
+It allows me to enlighten me on what to look for and what I'm hoping to accomplish and how I am going to do it.
+It really fulfills me with unceasing motivation to keep moving forward.

+After around 3months(summer time!) from the relentless cycles of  imitation and repetition, it has been steadily increasing my self- confidence to work out my train of thought in rendering plots using ggplot2 to make analysis and visual storytelling cross each other.

+I'd like to thank you from the core of my heart for contributors to make #Tidy Tuesday get going exuberantly.
+You have been an invaluable source of inspiration throughout this year and I am looking forward to returning the favor by joining the part  of #TidyTuesday community.
+It would not have been possible without your generous sharing mind and contribution, encouragement and support.

+It has been my privilege to take a look at various approaches on data analysis along with an attractive visualization.
+Whereas it is apparent that my graphs are not enough to capture what data is to be revealed, my passion on data wrangling is getting richer than I anticipated.
+I have reflected on the by far the most rewarding experiences when I find myself willing to put in the extra effort to create an equivalent or alteration for what I was looking at.

 ## References(Book, Website, Youtube, Github)
 |  Link  | Title | Author |
 |--------|-------|--------|